Validating Digital Twins of the Local Universe with the Thermal Sunyaev-Zel'dovich Signal: Discussion

 Beyond the \ac{BORG} framework, constrained simulations of the local Universe have a long history of connecting observed large-scale structure to physically motivated predictions for cluster-scale observables.
 Early work used IRAS galaxy data to constrain initial conditions within ${\sim}110~\Mpch$~\citep{Dolag2005_CORUSCANT}, enabling detailed comparisons between simulated and observed nearby clusters such as Coma and Virgo.
 A particularly direct link to baryonic observables was established when the \textit{Planck} collaboration combined \ac{tSZ} and X-ray data with a constrained simulation of the Virgo environment to infer its distance and gas content~\citep{Planck2016_Virgo}, demonstrating that constrained realisations can successfully reproduce both the location and thermodynamic imprint of local clusters in Compton-$y$ maps.

 Subsequent efforts refined these approaches by incorporating peculiar velocity data to better constrain the large-scale gravitational field.
 The \texttt{CLUES} project~\citep{Gottloeber2010_CLUES,Sorce2016_CLUES} used distance indicators from the CosmicFlows programme to reduce cosmic variance on scales up to ${\sim}150~\Mpch$, providing improved predictions for the spatial distribution of massive haloes and their associated gas.
 Building on this, the \texttt{SLOW} collaboration presented a $500~\Mpch$ constrained hydrodynamical simulation based on \texttt{CLUES} initial conditions and CosmicFlows-2 velocities~\citep{Dolag2023_SLOW,Tully2013_CF2}.
-Using this framework, several studies investigated the thermodynamic properties of local clusters, including comparisons of X-ray and \ac{tSZ}-derived masses~\citep{HernandezMartinez2024_SLOW}, projection effects in Virgo~\citep{Sorce2021_CLONE,Lebeau2024_VirgoMassBias}, and the contribution of local \ac{tSZ} and \ac{kSZ} signals to large-scale \ac{CMB} anomalies~\citep{Jung2024_CMBanomalies}.
+Using this framework, several studies investigated the thermodynamic properties of local clusters, including comparisons of X-ray and \ac{tSZ}-derived masses~\citep{HernandezMartinez2024_SLOW}, thermodynamic profiles and evolution of local clusters~\citep{HernandezMartinez2025_SLOW}, projection effects in Virgo~\citep{Sorce2021_CLONE,Lebeau2024_VirgoMassBias}, and the contribution of local \ac{tSZ} and \ac{kSZ} signals to large-scale \ac{CMB} anomalies~\citep{Jung2024_CMBanomalies}.